josel82/tech-notes/Linux/PATH.md

 mv hello /usr/local/bin/
 ```

-2. or I could add a new directoy to the `$PATH` variable.
+2. or I could add a new directory to the `$PATH` variable.
 E.g.
 ```bash
 mkdir ~/bin
 mv hello bin/